Bishop: Church today ‘not the church’ of grand jury report

 - British Columbia declares state of emergency over wildfires

+“The church of Pittsburgh today is not the church that’s described in the grand jury report,” he said.

-The Survivors Network of those Abused by Priests called for Zubik to step down.
+The Survivors Network of those Abused by Priests called for Zubik to step down and for an end to donations “until he steps down or takes proven steps that protect kids.”

+Asked about an allegation in the report that an alleged victim was told after a meeting with Zubik that the diocese would pay for college tuition and counseling in exchange for his silence, Zubik said the allegation was made after the person accused of abuse had died, and the diocese has decided since 2002 “not to do any confidentiality agreements.”

+“But we needed to be able to assert whether or not the alleged behavior did in fact occur,” he said.
+“And that was part of the discussion that took place in that particular case.”